 Why do women have an increased risk of osteoporosis?

-In addition, there are two different types of osteoporosis that women are more likely to develop.
+There are two different types of osteoporosis that women are more likely to develop.
 Type 1 is a type of osteoporosis that begins after menopause.
 Following menopause, women’s bodies make less estrogen.
 Since estrogen is essential to helping protect bone density, bone loss often occurs.
 Some women lose up to 25% of their bone density in the first 10 years following menopause.
-Some women lose up to 25% of their bone density in the first 10 years following menopause.
-Click To Tweet

 Type 2 is a type of osteoporosis that occurs after age 70.
 As we mentioned before, women typically live longer than men, making them more prone to this type of osteoporosis.